 How to return multiple values in Python

 Learn how to return multiple values in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world applications, and common error debugging.

 How to return multiple values in Python